How to book Greek ferry tickets – Travel tips & info

 A woman enjoying the view from the deck of a ferry

 So, as I promised you at the beginning of this Greek ferries guide (and several times in the tutorial above…), in this section, you’ll find replies to the most frequently asked questions about Greek ferries.
-I wanted this to be the most comprehensive Greek Ferry Tickets section you can find online, and as you’ll see, it’s extensive.
+I wanted this to be the most comprehensive Greek Ferry Tickets section online, and as you’ll see, it’s extensive.

 However, there’s always a chance I missed something; therefore, if your question remains unanswered after reading this section, please comment at the bottom of this post.
 I’ll do my best to answer it.